 To learn about your own optimism and ways to help young children become optimistic thinkers read the book:

-This article is based on excerpts from Making Lemonade: Teaching Young Children to Think Optimistically Copyright 2019 by Laura J. Colker and Derry Koralek.
+Making Lemonade: Teaching Young Children to Think Optimistically Copyright 2019 by Laura J. Colker and Derry Koralek.